rosshulford/WeatherApp-xdesign/README.md

 Todos
 - Extract input to a component
-- Catch an unknown location input
+- Catch an unknown location
 - Autocomplet the location input
 - Run Unit tests
 - Improve/Change Icons